 I buried my face in my hands and wept.
 How gracefully I had danced the liturgy to motherhood (and THAT I will never regret).
 But how much more beautiful the dance when graced by two.
 For surely someone in our very home had needed me as much as they.

-Read more articles by Robin Johns or search for articles on the same topic or others.
+Read more articles by Robin Johns or search for other articles by topic below.